liuzhiyi1992/ZYKeyboardUtil/README.md

 That all, thanks。

 #**License：**
-ZYKeyboard is available under the MIT license.
+ZYKeyboardUtil is available under the MIT license.
 See the LICENSE file for more info.